michaelschiltz/materialmarkets/course_outline_with_references.md

 ### 12. Late nineteenth century finance (2): from 'Brownian motion' to 'efficient markets'

+* Jovanovic, Franck.
+2012.
+“Bachelier: Not the Forgotten Forerunner He Has Been Depicted as.
+An Analysis of the Dissemination of Louis Bachelier’s Work in Economics.” *The European Journal of the History of Economic Thought* 19 (3): 431–51. <https://doi.org/10.1080/09672567.2010.540343>.
 * Preda, Alex.
 2004.
-“Informative Prices, Rational Investors: The Emergence of the Random Walk Hypothesis and the Nineteenth-Century ‘Science of Financial Investments.’” *History of Political Economy* 36 (2): 351–86.
+“Informative Prices, Rational Investors: The Emergence of the Random Walk Hypothesis and the Nineteenth-Century ‘Science of Financial Investments.’” *History of Political Economy* 36 (2): 351–86. <https://doi.org/10.1215/00182702-36-2-351>

 ### 13. The material nature of the money article: what is financial data exactly?